 Pathogenicity mechanisms at the mucosal interphase

-In the healthy host, certain Candida species are harmless commensals on mucosal surfaces.
+In the healthy host, certain Candida species live as harmless commensals on mucosal surfaces like the oral, vaginal or intestinal mucosa.
 Under predisposing conditions, these Candida species growing on the oral or vaginal mucosa can cause tissue damage associated with induction of inflammation, immunopathology, and disease that significantly impacts quality of life.

 When immune defense and microbiota are compromised in hospitalized patients or when the intestinal barrier is disturbed, fungal populations of the intestinal tract can invade the intestinal epithelial barrier and translocate into the bloodstream.
 From here, the fungus can infect virtually all organs and cause systemic fungal infection.
 Our aim is to elucidate which fungal and host factors mechanistically allow fungal adhesion to, invasion into, and damage of epithelial cells as well as translocation through intestinal barriers and invasion of host tissues.

 To unravel host-pathogen interactions at the epithelial interface for C. albicans, but also C. glabrata and the newly emerged, multidrug-resistant species C. auris we are using in vitro infection models, genome-wide dual-species transcription profiling techniques, and fungal gene deletion strains.

 (2021) In vitro infection models to study fungal-host interactions.
 FEMS Microbiol Rev [Epub ahead of print]

 (2020) The impact of the Fungus-Host-Microbiota interplay upon Candida albicans infections: current knowledge and new perspectives.
 FEMS Microbiol Rev , fuaa060.